dsouzaalfred/dsouzaalfred.github.io/_posts/2020-10-04-js-array-methods.md

 - [.some()](#array-some)
 - [.every()](#array-every)

-I love to eat and have tried to explain each of these methods in relation to that since that helps me remember what they do.
+I love to eat and try to remember each method by associating it with food.
+Let me show you how I remember these array methods.

 Let's get started